Greek Mythology Creation Story

 Greek Mythology Creation Story Timeline & Dynasties

 ADDucation’s Greek mythology creation story is based on the works of Greek philosophers Hesiod and Homer.
 We have organized the Greek gods and goddesses into a timeline which includes the three main “dynasties” which ruled the cosmos.
-An epic bedtime story for fans of horrible history stories and useful for students too.
+It’s not only useful to students of Greek mythology it’s an epic bedtime story for horrible history fans.

 ADDucation Tips: Click the +/- icons to open/close sections.
 Bold = masculine entities and bold+Italics = feminine entities.